If you’re looking for gift ideas for a gardener, our selection of green-fingered gifts will help to give you inspiration!

 This biography was authorised by Beth some years before her death in 2018.
 It includes extracts from her diaries and notebooks together with photographs from her personal archives.

-‘Grow your own’ usually brings fruit and veg to mind, so you might not have thought of growing your own cut flowers at home.
+‘Grow your own’ usually means fruit and veg, so you might not have thought of growing cut flowers at home.
 But it can be a very economical and rewarding use of your garden.

-This gorgeous book takes you through the varieties and timings you need to fill your home with gorgeous floral displays all year round.
+The Cut Flower Patch tells you the varieties and timings to fill your home with gorgeous floral displays all year.
 There’s also information on deadheading, feeding and pest control, plus guidance on creating a cutting patch in your garden or allotment.

 Garden Gifts for Nature Lovers

 As well as being beautiful to look at and a place to relax in, a garden is also home to many varieties of local wildlife.
-This selection of Christmas gifts is perfect for the gardener who wants to give nature a bit of a helping hand.
+So we’ve picked out some gifts for gardeners who wants to give nature a bit of a helping hand.